How to Instill a Love of Learning Earlyby Becton Loveless

 Don't Use Negative Correction

 This can be a difficult one.
 A child may hold up a shoe and say "du" with a huge smile.
 Your first instinct is often to correct the child and say "No, say shoe."
 You sound it out and have them repeat it several times.
 Slowly that smile disappears.
-Here is a child that has heard yo say "shoe" many times but may not yet know exactly how to pronounce the word, but they think they have it correct and are proud of learning what this object is called.
+Here is a child that has heard you say "shoe" many times but may not yet know exactly how to pronounce the word, but they think they have it correct and are proud of learning what this object is called.
 Reword your reply by making it positive.
 Saying "Yes, that is a shoe (emphasizing the word shoe)".
 The child gains acknowledgment for associating the word with the item and it won't take long before they are pronouncing it correctly.
 Say you are watching a child try to do something and the way he's doing it isn't going to work.
 Instead of telling him he is doing it wrong say something like "This way may be easier." or "Let's see if this works."
 In this way, his efforts are rewarded by success without feeling like he failed or caused disappointment.

 Allow Them to Fail

 A child who never learns that he will sometimes fail is in for disappointment that may be devastating to fragile egos.
-It is important that she learn that nobody is perfect and not everyone can do things perfectly from the very first try.
+It is important that she learns that nobody is perfect and not everyone can do things perfectly from the very first try.
 What is important is that you don't allow that failure to stop you from continuing to try.
 Talk with her and ask why she thinks something didn't work out.
 Together, come up with ways something can be done differently the next time that might bring success.
 This helps the child learn that failing at something once or twice doesn't mean the end of the world.
 It only means it is time to look for other ways around the obstacle.

 This is related to the above concept.
 Children, and adults, often become bored when things become too easy.
 Teaching perseverance allows you to gradually provide for natural growth in an area.
 Don't let giving up become an option without a certain amount of effort.
-I can't should never be an acceptable answer unless there has been the opportunity to say "I tried this, this, and that."
+It should never be an acceptable answer unless there has been the opportunity to say "I tried this, this, and that."
 This doesn't mean you allow your child to become so frustrated they don't want to try anything new, it just means you give them a reasonable chance to know the feeling of successfully mastering a difficult task.

 Show Your Love of Learning

 Children learn by example.
 Keep pursuing learning opportunities of your own and let your child see you feel pride in success and a sense of accomplishment from learning something new.
 Let them associate good feelings with learning by seeing how happy it makes you.
-We may often think our children are self-absorbed, but one of the greatest thing to a child is to see someone they love smiling and happy.
+We may often think our children are self-absorbed, but one of the greatest things to a child is to see someone they love smiling and happy.
 Let your learning create that smile for them.

 Make Learning Relevant